SophiaJZ/Data-analysis-and-visualization-with-Power-BI/README.md

  Dashboard projects
-(open acccess for .ppt and .pdf only, for #.pbix files only accessible with Microsoft Power BI)
+(files with .pbix only can be accessed with Microsoft Power BI)